-Targeting high school students (Years 10-12), this program educates about the Graduated Licensing System (GLS) and specific rules for L and P plate drivers.
-The program delivered 34 sessions across the state, exceeding the original goal of six.
-These sessions reached over 1,500 students and were complemented by 14 practical "Distracted Driving" courses, giving students hands-on experience in managing distractions while driving.
+Targeting high school students (Years 10-12), this program educates students on the Graduated Licensing System (GLS) and specific rules for L and P plate drivers.
+In this quarter, the program had seven sessions across the state.
+These sessions reached over 154 students and were complemented by four practical "Distracted Driving" courses, giving students hands-on experience in managing distractions while driving.